Comprehensive Guide on Binding Financial Agreements

 It is important to note that you will only be able to apply for a consent order following a separation and there are time limits for applying for consent orders for both married and de facto couples.

 Contemplating whether a BFA is good enough to resolve property proceedings?
-Contact us at WN Legal.
+Please contact our best divorce lawyers Perth at WN Legal.

 Authored: Jun Khew Wong, Shalini Thegarajan